-Every day, over 1,000 children under five die from malaria.
+Every day, nearly 800 children under five die from malaria.
 It also poses a serious threat to pregnant women, causing one in 10 maternal deaths in regions where it is endemic.
-Nearly all the 263 million infections and 597,000 deaths globally in 2023 occurred in sub-Saharan Africa.
-To get ahead of the rapidly mutating malaria parasite and the mosquitoes that transmit the disease, we need a range of new and updated tools.
+Nearly all the 247 million infections and 619,000 deaths globally occurred in sub-Saharan Africa.

+If we act now, we can get ahead of the rapidly mutating malaria parasite and the mosquitoes that transmit the disease.
+We need a range of new and updated tools to consolidate hard won gains and confront the challenges of the future.

 This is where we have a vital and unique role to play, bridging the gap between the scientists, researchers and companies that develop new malaria-fighting tools and interventions, and the organizations, governments, and health workers that deliver them to people on the ground.